Tzununa, Lake Atitlán: A Nature Lover’s Paradise

 This community space brings like-minded people from all over the world together for a magical evening of dance.

 The experience begins with a cacao ceremony, before amazing DJs and dance to see you into the night.
-There is also optional use of the sauna.
+There is also the optional use of the sauna.

 Not just Sundays, be sure to check out other events and workshops throughout the week.
 There is an on-site restaurant and the option to stay overnight too.